Unboxed-Software/solana-course/content/token-program.md

 - `connection` the JSON-RPC connection to the cluster
 - `payer` the account of the payer for the transaction
 - `mint` the token mint that the new token account is associated with
-- `owner` the acccount of the owner of the new token account
+- `owner` the account of the owner of the new token account

 You can also use `getOrCreateAssociatedTokenAccount` to get the Token Account associated with a given address or create it if it doesn't exist.
-For example, if you were writing code to aidrop tokens to a given user, you'd likely use this function to ensure that the token account associated with the given user gets created if it doesn't already exist.
+For example, if you were writing code to airdrop tokens to a given user, you'd likely use this function to ensure that the token account associated with the given user gets created if it doesn't already exist.

 Under the hood, `createAssociatedTokenAccount` is doing two things: